{{ propApi.closeIcon }}

 {{ propApi.expandedIcon }} {{ propApi.collapsedIcon }}

-The PCBU must always provide safe means of access and egress to and from the workplace, which is particularly relevant to falls from heights, and where it is reasonably practicable work should be carried out on the ground or other solid workplace.
+The PCBU must always provide safe means of access and egress to and from the workplace, which is particularly relevant to falls from heights.
+Work should be carried out on the ground or other solid construction where it is reasonably practicable.

-If it is not practicable to work on the ground or solid workplace, which would eliminate the risk of a fall, then the PCBU must minimise the risk of a fall by providing adequate protection against the risk.
+If it is not reasonably practicable to work on the ground or solid construction, which would eliminate the risk of a fall, then the PCBU must minimise the risk of a fall by providing adequate protection against the risk.

 What options can be used where a risk exists?